Homomesy in products of three chains and multidimensional recombination: Homomesy on and higher dimensional recombination

-We conclude the section by determining that Theorem \ref{thm:mainhom} does not generalize to an arbitrary product of three chains or a product of arbitrarily many two-element chains.
-We use $[3] \times [3] \times [4]$ as our first counterexample.
+We conclude the section by determining that Theorem \ref{thm:mainhom} does not generalize to an arbitrary product of three chains, a product of four chains, or a product of arbitrarily many two-element chains.
+Homomesy holds on the poset $[3] \times [3] \times [3]$; however, it does not on $[3] \times [3] \times [4]$.